Comprehensive Memory Center Recognized for Alzheimer’s Patient Care

 This is the first year that Texas Health and Human Services have given out the award.
 The Award recognizes agencies and creative programs that are having a positive impact on the quality of life for older adults living in Texas.

-The Cognitive Disorders Center is a neurology clinic that specializes in the diagnosis and treatment of dementia and other cognitive conditions that impact memory and thinking.
-And we are part of the Mulva Clinic for the Neurosciences at UT Health Austin.
+The Comprehensive Memory Center is a neurology clinic within the Mulva Clinic for the Neurosciences that specializes in the diagnosis and treatment of dementia and other cognitive conditions that impact memory and thinking.

 The Center is unique to Austin, why is it important?